AdobeDocs/analytics-learn.pt-BR/help/administration/traffic-management/server-call-usage.md

 title: Uso de chamadas de servidor no Adobe Analytics
 seo-title: Server Call Usage in Adobe Analytics
 description: Os relatórios de uso de Chamadas de servidor possibilitarão o rastreamento exato do quanto do comprometimento de chamadas de servidor você usou em qualquer momento, além de alertá-lo proativamente quando estiver se aproximando do comprometimento total.
-seo-description: Server Call usage reporting will make it possible for you to track exactly how much of your server call commitment you’ve used at any point in time, and will also proactively alert you when you are approaching your total commitment.
+seo-description: Server Call usage reporting will make it possible for you to track exactly how much of your server call commitment you've used at any point in time, and will also proactively alert you when you are approaching your total commitment.
 feature: Data Configuration and Collection
 topics: null
 activity: use